sriraghu42/gatorsplit/README.md

 - View balances and send payment reminders.
 - Keep everything organized in one place.

-Designed to be user-friendly and versatile, GatorSplit is the perfect tool to simplify managing shared finances for everyone, everywhere.

 ## Project Members
 1. Varun Rudrangi - Frontend
 2. Chandana Nukala - Frontend